line/kotlin-jdsl/docs/en/jpql-with-kotlin-jdsl/expressions.md

 ## Cases

-A case when clause can be represented by caseWhen or caseValue function.&#x20;
+A case when clause can be represented by caseWhen or caseValue function.

 CaseWhen function allows you to represent a case when clause based on [predicates](predicates.md).